Zainabfaima9/pneumonia-detection-cnn-app/README.md

 **[Try it yourself → \[https://pneumonia-detection-cnn-app-a4j2vpt7bpfvfqzupxdjwn.streamlit.app/]](#)**

-Upload any chest X-ray and see the model's prediction instantly — no setup required.
+Upload any chest X-ray and see the model's prediction instantly.
+The trained model is hosted on hugging face hub and loaded dynamically by the app (due to file size constrains on GitHub).

 ---